ChatTheatre/gables_game/README.md

 SkotOS is a library for creating games.
 The Gables is a simple example of doing that.

+It is highly, highly recommended that you read https://ChatTheatre.github.io/SkotOS-Doc for details on how to build a SkotOS game.

+## Running Locally on a Mac

+Run the script gables_game/deploy_scripts/mac_setup.sh to install the necessary programs, clone SkotOS-related Git repos and generally get everything set up.
+Once you've successfully set everything up, you can instead run gables_game/deploy_scripts/mac_start_server.sh for somewhat faster startup.
+Please note that YOUR FIRST STARTUP WILL BE QUITE SLOW as DGD compiles all its dynamic source into its in-memory representation.
+After that, it will dump its memory space to a file called skotos.database and will restart very quickly from that statedump.

+The Mac setup script should open a Google Chrome window allowing you to click through to the game, or to the WOE editor called the Tree of WOE.

 ## Creating a Linode VM

-The Linode Stackscript can be found in app\_stackscript.sh.
+The Linode Stackscript can be found in deploy_scripts/gables\_stackscript.sh.
 You can paste it into a StackScript on Linode and create an instance from it.

-You'll need to create two DNS entries immediately, right after you hit "create" on the Linode.
-They should be called gables and gables-login on the subdomain you gave as a parameter to the script.
-For instance, I use madrubyscience.com, so my three hostnames would be gables.madrubyscience.com and gables-login.madrubyscience.com.
+You'll need to create three DNS entries immediately, right after you hit "create" on the Linode.
+They should be called gables, gables-login and meet on the subdomain you gave as a parameter to the script.
+For instance, I use madrubyscience.com, so my three hostnames would be gables.madrubyscience.com, gables-login.madrubyscience.com and meet.madrubyscience.com.

 Your instance should be at least 2GB in size.
 Anything smaller can't support MariaDB, it dies from lack of memory.

 ## Updating the Stackscript

 The Stackscript tries to be re-runnable where possible.
-So in many cases if you're changing it you can just re-run it with the appropriate environment variables set.
+So in many cases if you're changing it you can just re-run it on the same instance with the appropriate environment variables set.

+Note that re-running your Stackscript will probably delete some or all changes you've made to your game.
+So don't do it casually.

 In some cases you may need to create a new Linode VM or reset an old one to a previous state and re-run.